Chestnut45/theseus/ENGINE_INFO.md

 # Wolf

-This engine is built on top of Wolf, an OpenGL abstraction we used in the computer graphics programming course at UPEI.
+This engine is built on top of Wolf, an OpenGL abstraction we used in the computer graphics programming course at UPEI made by Gordon Wood.
 Many extensions and modifications have been made, most of which are detailed below.

 ## App